TRANS FATS: DESTROYER OF HEALTH

 For someone who is GLUTEN SENSITIVE, they will often feel better almost immediately after cutting wheat and wheat products out of their diet, the same cannot usually be said for Trans Fats.
 This has to do with the fact that once Trans Fats are incorporated into the Cell Membranes, they tend to stick around indefinitely.
 If you cut Trans Fats from your diet and dramatically increase the intake of healthy fats (including "clean / unprocessed" animal fats), it will take time for the Cell Membranes to regenerate themselves.
 How long, I'm not sure.
 But don't expect for all of these problems to go away overnight just because you changed your diet.

-HEALTHY TRANS FATS?
+IS THERE SUCH A THING AS HEALTHY TRANS FATS?

 TRANS FATS MAKE UP A SIGNIFICANT PORTION OF THESE COMMON FOODS